phetsims/phet-info/doc/typescript-conventions.md

 #### Documentation

-Documentation for class properties should be placed with the declaration, not the instantiation.
+Documentation for instance properties should be placed with the declaration, not the instantiation.
 For example:

 ```ts
 class Person {